Pet Transportation: Animal Safety Tips for Summer 2026

 5. Is it safe to leave a pet in a parked car?

 No. Never leave a pet unattended in a vehicle.
-Interior temperatures can quickly exceed 100°F, even in mild weather, which can be fatal.
+Interior temperatures can rise about 20°F in 10 minutes and exceed 110°F on a warm day, which can be fatal.
 Cracked windows do not make it safer.